ARM-software/arm-trusted-firmware/docs/user-guide.md

 *   `SYS_ID.Build[15:12]`

-    `0x1` corresponds to the presence of the default GICv2 memory map.
+    `0x1` corresponds to the presence of the Base GIC memory map.
 This is the default value.

 *   `SYS_ID.Build[15:12]`

-    `0x0` corresponds to the presence of the Legacy VE GICv2 memory map.
+    `0x0` corresponds to the presence of the Legacy VE GIC memory map.
 This value can be configured as described in the next section.

-NOTE: If the legacy VE GICv2 memory map is used, then the corresponding FDT and UEFI images should be used.
+NOTE: If the legacy VE GIC memory map is used, then the corresponding FDT and UEFI images should be used.

+#### Configuring AEMv8 Foundation FVP GIC for legacy VE memory map

+The following parameters configure the Foundation FVP to use GICv2.
+On the Foundation FVP only the legacy VE layout is supported in this mode:

+    Foundation_v8                            \
+    --cores=4                                \
+    --no-secure-memory                       \
+    --visualization                          \
+    --no-gicv3                               \
+    --data="<path to bl1.bin>"@0x0           \
+    --data="<path to UEFI binary>"@0x8000000 \
+    --block-device="<path/to/>vexpress64-openembedded_lamp-armv8_20130927-7.img"

-#### Configuring AEMv8 Base FVP for legacy VE memory map
+#### Configuring AEMv8 Base FVP GIC for legacy VE memory map

 The following parameters configure the GICv2 memory map in legacy VE mode: